Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### pressKeyUp

-Presses key up on element found by CSS.
+Presses key up on element found by CSS or XPath.

 For example see 'pressKey'.